-- (a) Designing and landscaping new development to ensure that the privacy of adjacent sites is not unduly compromised. - (b) Ensuring that new development has a high degree of individual unit privacy through careful location and treatment of windows and balconies. - (c) Locating solid fences between the ALRT guideway and new dwelling units.
+- (b) Designing and landscaping new development to ensure that the privacy of adjacent sites is not unduly compromised. - (c) Ensuring that new development has a high degree of individual unit privacy through careful location and treatment of windows and balconies. - (d) Locating solid fences between the ALRT and new dwelling units.

-Figure 3.
-Examples of Building Configuration to ensure Privacy.
+Figure 4.
+Examples of Building Configuration to Ensure Privacy.